-Conclusions
+A2-5 Conclusions

 Based on AVSI testing, more up-to-date measurements of RA performance in the presence of in-band and out-of-band signals are available.
 The AVSI test data is informative of UC 1 RA performance at lower HAT as compared to the maximum reported height.
 The UC 1 RA models, at the tested altitudes and frequencies considering the percentile and NCD criterion while excluding the mean error criterion, show better tolerance of both in-band and out-of-band signals at all heights, compared to the characteristics in Rec.
 ITU-R M.2059.
 The comparison of Models F and T data below and above the RA band show similar or improved tolerance in the 4400-4800 MHz band relative to the similar centre frequency offset below the RA band.

+Editor’s Note: The intent for the second draft is add a new annex describing the Altitude adjustment factor which should be supported by data in the previous annex.
+This would also align with the proposed RLS.